Frequently Asked Questions

 4. Understand the Report Better Being present helps you make sense of the report later, since you’ll already have context.

-A. A home inspector typically cannot provide official repair cost estimates, because there are lots of variables that may need further evaluation and a contractor to bid based on materials, location, and the scope of work.
+A home inspector typically cannot provide official repair cost estimates, because there are lots of variables that may need further evaluation and a contractor to bid based on materials, location, and the scope of work.
 But we can help direct you to our trusted contractors for a quote for the repairs needed.
 We also pair with a third-party company that can do estimates based off our reports at Repair Pricer.

-A. No, a home doesn’t “fail” inspection — but the findings may lead to renegotiation, repair requests, or a canceled deal.
+No, a home doesn’t “fail” inspection — but the findings may lead to renegotiation, repair requests, or a canceled deal.
 Home inspections are not pass/fail.
 The inspector’s job is to report on the condition of the home, not to grade it or approve it.
 Our goal is to help give you a better idea of what you are purchasing, selling, or maintaining.

-A. No — in both Oregon and Washington, a home inspection is not legally required in the real estate transaction.
+No — in both Oregon and Washington, a home inspection is not legally required in the real estate transaction.
 The home inspection is in the client’s best interest to get a better understanding of what they are buying or selling.
 Getting a quality home inspection done by a qualified licensed home inspector can help the client make an informed decision on what condition the property is in.

-A. Yes - it’s strongly recommended.
+Yes - it’s strongly recommended.
 Here’s a few reasons why.

 1. Builders Make Mistakes Even reputable builders can miss things, there’s lots of subcontractors on-site and many moving parts with one supervisor overseeing the whole project.
 Common issues are — miswired outlets, improper grading, unsealed windows, HVAC issues, missing insulation, etc. A third-party inspector may catch problems the city inspector didn’t.